 - That the animal(s) will be supplied with adequate and suitable food, drink and bedding material and be visited at suitable intervals.

-- Appropriate steps will be taken to ensure the protection of the animal(s) in case of fire or other emergency.
+- Appropriate steps will be taken to ensure the protection of the animal(s) in case of fire or other emergencies.

 - Only the person named on the licence shall be entitled to keep the animal

 - The animal shall only be kept on the premises named on the licence

 - The animal shall not be moved or may only be moved in accordance with conditions specified in the licence

 - The licensee must hold a current insurance policy, approved by us, which insures against liability for damage caused by the animal

 - Only the species and number of animals listed on the licence may be kept